willie68/ReCoS-Remote-Command-Service/README.md

 # Remote Command Service, ReCoS

 Remote Command Service, for executing scripts remotely but secure.
 This project consists of 2 components.
-One is the service, a small go based microservice, which delivers all the funktionality behind the UI.
+One is the service, a small go based microservice, which delivers all the functionality behind the UI.
 This service is responsible for the execution of the different actions.
-The other project is the UI Web Component, builded with VUE as the main UI Framework.
+The other project is the UI Web Component, build on top of VUE as the main UI Framework.

-# Preface

 # Installation

+I'll created a simple installer with inno setup for install the pre release.
+After installation you have to start the service itself.
+It's called `recos-service.exe`.
+Nothing else to do here.
+After the sevice is up, simply go to the web page http://localhost:9280/webadmin for the admin client.

+For the normal execution client please use http://localhost:9280/webclient.
+On other machines simply change localhost to the ip of the computer where the service is running.

 # ReCoS Admin - Web Admin Interface